RensTillmann/cli-common-commands/@Docker.md

 ### You can check the contents with:
 echo $HASHED_PASSWORD
 ### Create a Traefik service, copy this long command in the terminal:
+### Must be v1.7.24 or below, because with v2.0+ it fails to create the service
 docker service create \
     --name traefik \
     --constraint=node.labels.traefik-public.traefik-public-certificates==true \